Softoft/open-ticket-ai/docs/vitepress_docs/docs_src/en/api/core/di.md

 ---
-description: Discover the Dependency Injection (DI) architecture of Open Ticket AI.
-  This documentation explains how to create and use a Python class registry to manage core services like OTOBO integration, data preparation, and local Hugging Face AI inference.
+description: Explore the Python dependency injection (DI) system at the core of Open Ticket AI.
+This documentation covers the creation of a central registry that configures and provides key services, including an OTOBO adapter, data preparers, and a local Hugging Face AI inference service for automated ticket processing.
 ---
 # Documentation for `**/ce/core/dependency_injection/**/*.py`